All Monsters Attack: Release

 All Monsters Attack was released theatrically in Japan on 20 December 1969 where it was distributed by Toho.
 The film was the first "Toho Champion Matsuri", a festival-style program that included shorts and feature films.

 The film had been test-screened under the title Minya, Son of Godzilla in the United States.
 The version was edited further and released with an English-language dubbed version in 1971 under the title Godzilla's Revenge.
 This version of the film was distributed by Maron Films as a double feature with Island of the Burning Damned.

 Home media

-The film was released on home video in the United States in 2007 with its original Japanese version.
+The film was released on home video in the United States in 2007 by Classic Media with its original Japanese version.

-In 2019, the Japanese version was included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the series' Shōwa era.
+In 2019, the Japanese version was included in a Blu-ray box set released by The Criterion Collection, which included all 15 films from the series' Shōwa era.

 U.S. release

 The film was released in the United States in 1971 under the title Godzilla's Revenge, with the film being dubbed by Riley Jackson.
 One change from the film was the removal of the song "Monster March" by Lilly Sasaki and the Tokyo Children's Choir.